 HOW DID SHE KNOW THAT?

-I shuffled into the open space where class would be held, where six older women were walking in calm laps.
+I shuffled into the open space where class would be held, where six women were walking in calm laps.
 One greeted me in a language that I didn’t know, and bowed to me.
 I felt awkward.
 I bowed and said "Hellooooo!!”
 I felt so out of place in all of my hustle.

 As class began, I wasn’t so sure that this was going to be for me.
 The women all looked so calm.
 And so mature.
 I looked down at myself.
 See-through stretch pants (because I haven’t had the time/money to buy new ones), a stained hand-me-down tank from my girlfriend, gym socks that I hadn’t put on in years.
 But it was too late to make a quick exit.
 Nancy was off to the races, gently tapping herself on the belly with closed fists and motioning to me to join them.

 Throughout the class, I kept checking my watch.
 The women all moved at their own pace, to their own beats, with their eyes closed.
 I had no idea what I was doing, and my mind was racing.
 I couldn’t believe that the gentle movements that we were doing could be considered “exercise”, but my body disagreed.

 As class drew to a close after roughly 50 minutes of slow and gentle tapping and stretching in ways that I have never moved before, Nancy transitioned us into a reclined position on the floor.
 She invited us to join her in breathing position #1.
 I looked around frantically but tried to appear like I knew what I was doing.
 I copied some of the other women and put my feet up in the air.
 Nancy approached me with a warm smile, so I knew I must be doing something not right.